anpham6/android-docs/source/methods/android.rst

 .. function:: getLocalSettings()

   Controller settings which are based on browser defaults can be modified.
-These are global changes and affect every call to ``parseDocument``.
+These are global changes and affect every call to :func:`parseDocument`.

   :returns: |ControllerSettingsUI|